 Note: For safety purposes, your iPhone’s location information may be used for emergency calls to aid response efforts regardless of whether you enable Location Services.

 Depending on your device and available services, Location Services uses a combination of cellular, Wi-Fi, and GPS to determine your location.
 If you're not within a clear line of sight to GPS satellites, your device can determine your location using crowd-sourced Wi-Fi3 and cell tower locations.

-Applications that can display your location on the screen, including Maps, indicate your current (approximate) location using a blue marker.
+Apps that show your location on the screen, including Maps, indicate your current (approximate) location using a blue marker.
 If your location can’t be determined precisely, a blue circle also appears around the marker.
 The size of the circle shows how precisely your location can be determined—the smaller the circle, the greater the precision.